-Please call or email individual offices for business hours and availability:
+Before visiting, please email or call individual offices for any updates to business hours and availability.

 Prior to Registration

-- All undergraduate students are expected to access the Undergraduate Degree Progress tool in Schedule Planner prior to registration to review degree and major requirements that they have remaining.
+- Prior to registration, all undergraduate students are expected to access Schedule Assistant to review any remaining degree and major requirements.

-- Health compliance requirements are found at https://uhs.fsu.edu/.
-The Student Immunization Record may be used to show proof of immunizations.
+- Health compliance requirements are found at https://uhs.fsu.edu.
+The student’s immunization record may be used to show proof of immunizations.
 Students may also turn in records from their health care provider.
-Students under the age of 18 must have a parent/guardian signature on the Student Immunization Record authorizing care at the Wellness Center before the student can be treated.
-Health insurance compliance can only be completed online at http://studentinsurance.fsu.edu/.
+Students under the age of 18 must have a parent’s or guardian’s signature on the student immunization record authorizing care at the Wellness Center before the student can be treated.
+Health insurance compliance can only be completed online at http://studentinsurance.fsu.edu.
 Healthcare Compliance gives step-by-step instructions for completing this requirement.

 Undergraduate Academic Advisement